jinyoung/aime/README.md

     }

     //create AI version of Publisher
-    publisher = aime(new Publisher())
+    let publisher = langobject(new Publisher())

-    let joke = publisher.generateJoke("a cute dog", "Korean")

-    alert(joke)

-    // You'll also get an async version as a bonus! publisher.agenerateJoke("a cute dog", "Korean").then(joke => alert(joke));
+    publisher.generateJoke("a cute dog", "Korean").then(joke => alert(joke));
 ```

 In this example, the Publisher class remains unchanged, preserving its object-oriented design.
-The AIME framework wraps the Publisher instance, providing an AI-enhanced proxy that can intercept the generateJoke method call and process it using AI services.
+The langobject framework wraps the Publisher instance, providing an AI-enhanced proxy that can intercept the generateJoke method call and process it using AI services.

 #### Comparison
 - LangChain and Semantic Kernel offer comprehensive solutions for AI integration but may require adapting your application's architecture to fully leverage their capabilities.